-Key Learning Area Languages Course Fee \$20 for Education Perfect online subscription Course Name German 2 RoSA Subject Yes Prerequisite German 1 Course Description German 1 Students will continue to expand their understanding of German language and culture by engaging with a wide range of authentic texts reflective of contemporary German society.
+Key Learning Area Languages Course Fee \$21 for Education Perfect online subscription Course Name German 2 RoSA Subject Yes Prerequisite German 1 Course Description Students will continue to expand their understanding of German language and culture by engaging with a wide range of authentic texts reflective of contemporary German society.
 Topics will include holidays and travel, places in town, shopping, jobs and careers, as well as German films and literature.
 Students will also encounter fundamental grammar concepts for the Stage 6 HSC German Continuers course, including the dative case, adjective endings and imperfect tense, which will enable them to both analyse and compose creative and original texts.
-Through interactive and collaborative activities, students will develop confidence and proficiency in initiating and maintaining conversation on familiar topics in the target language.
-NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/languages/german-k-10-2018
+Through interactive and collaborative activities, students will develop confidence and proficiency in flective of contemporary ces in town, shopping, jobs its will also encounter an Continuers course, tense, which will enable exts.
+Through interactive NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/languages/german-k-10-2018